Investment

 Each investor who contacts me is looking for a different cash flow ROI.
 For this example, the investor spends $500,000 with an expected 5% ROI, the investor should earn $25,000.
 Then the investor spends $10,000 on a holiday at this phase 2 property.
 He still receives a $15,000 return.
 In addition, he does not have to deal with strata, potential assessment, insurance, or accountant fees.

-Is Phase 1 a Good Investment?
+Is Phase 1 A Good Investment?

 There are numerous examples of investment cash flow in Whistler, and unfortunately, the return is lacking for cash flow.
 Below is a Phase 1 residential property with nightly rental zoning.
 Each example demonstrates that lifestyle is why you purchase a Whistler property, with the view to capital appreciation.
 These numbers were taken from the owner’s statement.